Walk, Don't Run (film): Production

 Filming locations were at the Hotel Okura Tokyo, Embassy of the United Kingdom, Tokyo, and Yoyogi National Gymnasium.
+Samantha Eggar had just made The Collector and this was her first Hollywood comedy.

-Grant retired from acting to focus on raising his daughter.
+Grant retired from acting to focus on raising his daughter Jennifer.
 He died in 1986.
+Filmink argued the film "doesn’t have much of a reputation (in part, one suspects, because people resent the fact that it was Grant’s last movie), but it was quite popular."

 Score

-The film's music was composed by Quincy Jones, with Peggy Lee contributing to the writing of the songs, "Stay with Me" and "Happy Feet".
+The film's music was composed by Quincy Jones, and Peggy Lee contributed the writing for the songs "Stay with Me" and "Happy Feet".